felixfung/InfoFlow-GraphFrame/README.md

 # InfoFlow
 An Apache Spark implementation of the InfoMap community detection algorithm

+__This is now abandoned.__

+__DataFrame does not perform well with iteration/recursion, at all.
+The execution plan gets very complicated quickly with each iteration, so that the computation on the driver core becomes the time limiting factor, resulting in ridiculously long runtime.__

 ## Theory

 This section provides the discrete maths that allow the InfoMap algorithm to be adapted onto Apache Spark, and the development of the parallel version, InfoFlow.